Above: Sir-Kristopher Marshall in 1977 (left) and an age-progressed image to 34, circa 2007 (right)

-Sir-Kristopher Clay Marshall, Ivy and Violet Matory, and Yolanda Marie Willams
+Sir-Kristopher Clayton Marshall, Violet Bobbie Matory, and Yolanda Marie Willams

 Last seen on July 20, 1977 in Los Angeles, California

-Vital statistics: Sir-Kristopher was born on September 11, 1973.
-Brown hair, brown eyes.
-He has a four-inch long scar on his back.
-He has scar tissue on both of his feet and on his ankles.
-Marshall has a very light complexion.
-He is biracial; he is black and white.
+Vital statistics: Sir-Kristopher is a biracial (black/white) male.
+He was born on September 11, 1973.
+Curly brown hair with a reddish tint, brown eyes.
+He has a four-inch long scar on his back, scar tissue on both of his feet and on his ankles, and a very light complexion.
+His nickname is "Turkey Legs."
+Some agencies give his middle name as "Clay."
+Last seen wearing a red and white striped t-shirt, brown jeans with a brown belt, and blue sneakers.
 Was three at the time.
-Ivy was born on January 12, 1965.
+Violet is a black female.
+She was born on September 22, 1967.
 Black hair, brown eyes.
-Last seen wearing a white t-shirt and blue pants.
-Was twelve at the time.
-Violet was born on September 22, 1967.
-Black hair, brown eyes.
-Last seen wearing a white t-shirt, blue jeans and multi-colored thongs.
+Last seen wearing a white t-shirt with writing on the front, blue jeans and multi-colored thong sandals.
 Was nine at the time.
-Yolanda was born on September 5th, 1969.
+Yolanda is a black female.
+She was born on September 5, 1969.
 Black hair, brown eyes.
 Last seen wearing a blue jumpsuit.
 Was seven at the time.

-Circumstances: Marshall spent the night at the Matory and Williams residence.
-The guardian of the Matory children, Earlene Williams (Photographs and vital statistics for her are unavailable) was with them.
-She is the mother of Ivy, Violet, and Yolanda.
-Matory was her previous last name.
-She married James Willams who was fifty-two at the time.
-(A photo of him is not available.)
-The house burned down during the night and Earlene was found deceased, a victim of homicide.
+Circumstances: Marshall spent the night at the Matory and Williams residence along with the mother of Matory children and Yolanda, Earlene Williams.
+At the time she was separated from James Williams, Yolanda's father, because Ivy alleged he had abused her; at the time he had charges pending for child molestation and rape.
+The house burned down that night and Earlene was found deceased the next morning, a victim of homicide; an autopsy would show she had been strangled.
+There was a trail of blood leading from the house to an alley.
 The next day, July 21, James Williams and the children were seen at a Denny's restaurant in Grapevine at approximately 5:30 AM.
 James Williams was picked up by friends in Riverside later that day, but did not have the children with him.
-He was tried for murder of his wife, but refused to reveal the whereabouts of the children.
-Yolanda is classified as a Family Abduction, Ivy and Violet are classified as Endangered Missing, and Sir-Kristopher is classified as a Non-Family Abduction.
+He was questioned and released at first, but arrested when the autopsy of Earlene revealed a homicide.
+He was convicted of the murder of Earlene and was charged with the deaths of the children; the outcome of that case is unknown.
+Sir-Kristopher is classified as a Non-Family Abduction; Ivy, Violet and Yolanda are classified as Endangered Missing.
 Foul play is suspected.

 Theories: This case is amazingly tangled.
 It took several sites and contacts to figure out the basic facts.
 Even with that, a long conversation with law enforcement had to be held to fill in the gaps.
 The Matory children were not placed on the website for the California Missing Person's Registry for some time, and Williams and Marshall have their classifications reversed.
 Other sources said they may be in the company of James Williams, despite the fact he was arrested and convicted of murder.
 (He is now deceased.)
 A grim picture has emerged.
 The fact he was later seen with the children is of some comfort, because it is clear he did not kill them right away.
 But if they are not dead, where could they be?
 He was seen a few hours later without any of them, and never divulged their whereabouts.
+(He claimed to have been traveling to Bakersfield when his car broke down and he spent the night there; he had a cut hand which he said he got trying to repair his car.)
 On the other side, if they are all dead, where did he kill them, and where are the bodies hidden?
 No unidentified victims in California match the description of any of the children.
 A Jane Doe in St. Louis found in 1983 is approximately what Yolanda's age would be at the time, but if it is her, where was she the whole time?
 And where are the others?
 The Los Angeles County Sheriff's office is putting the remaining three into the NCMEC.
 Perhaps that will lead to a break on the case.
 But unfortunately, it is likely that the break will not be a happy one.

-If you have any information on Marshall's, either of the Matorys' or Williams' wherebouts, please e-mail For The Lost at this address.
+If you have any information on Marshall's, Matory's or Williams' wherebouts, please e-mail For The Lost at this address.
 Or you may contact the Los Angeles County Sheriff's Department at 323-526-5541.
 Any tips sent by e-mail will be kept confidential.

 Information used to compile this case file came from the following locations: